- 1 The catch?

 Body Max – With a very small range of elliptical products, their products are mostly aimed at being value-for-money; although there are many competitors out there that saturate the price ranges they compete in.
 Don’t the lower-end models to last you too long though because they come with short stride lengths and limited warranty.

 - BodyMax E100 Incline Elliptical Cross Trainer

 Xterra – Xterra is renowned for their build quality and craftsmanship that stem from 30 years of experience in this line.
 They put special emphasis on overall safety and injury protection.
 They offer machines that are easy-to-use, but durable at the same time.
 This is a proper value-for-money brand, striking a good balance between affordability and quality.

 Gazelle – These machines offer a good workout at great prices.
-If you compare other ellipticals in the same price point, you’ll find that Gazelle offers much better stride shape and length.
-The only problem is that you miss out on resistance, since these are not really ellipticals and lack a proper flywheel.
+If you compare other ellipticals in the same price point, you will find that Gazelle offers much better stride shape and length.
+The only problem is that you miss out on resistance since these are not really ellipticals and lack a proper flywheel.

 - Gazelle Freestyle